Political newcomer Youngkin wins Virginia GOP governor race

 More than 30,000 delegates cast ballots Saturday at what the Republican Party of Virginia is calling an “unassembled convention” to choose their nominees for governor, lieutenant governor and attorney general.

-With no candidate garnering a majority after the first round, the winner will be determined in part by whom delegates listed as their second and third choices among the seven candidates vying for the spot.
+With no candidate garnering a majority after the first round, the winner was determined in part by whom delegates listed as their second and third choices among the seven candidates vying for the spot.

 Under the ranked-choice voting system implemented by the party, the votes of the last-place candidate, former Roanoke Sheriff Octavia Johnson, were redistributed to the six remaining candidates based on whom those delegates designated as their second choice.

-The process is repeated in subsequent rounds until a candidate gains a majority.
+The process was repeated in subsequent rounds until Youngkin gained the majority.

-After five rounds of counting Monday, Youngkin had 42% of the weighted vote, followed by businessman Pete Snyder at 33% and state Sen. Amanda Chase at 25%, according to returns provided by the party.

 Youngkin, a former CEO of The Carlyle Group investment firm, is making his first run for public office.
 He lent his campaign more than $5 million and spent more than any other candidate through March 31, according to data from the Virginia Public Access Project.
 He campaigned as a “conservative Christian outsider” and highlighted his business experience.